Section 6.0 COUNCILS

 I. Purpose: The Administrative Council services as the primary consultative body to the President of the College and is responsible for the development and implementation of administrative policy and procedures affecting the operations of the College.
 The council is also responsible for the development, implementation, and evaluation of the Institutional Plan of the College.

 II.
-Membership: The Administrative Council is composed of the following administrative officers; the president, (who serves as chairperson), Vice President for Academic Affairs, Vice President for Student Affairs, Vice President for Business Affairs, Vice President for Institutional Advancement, Dean of Students, Dean of Arts and Sciences, Dean of Technical Education, Dean of Health Sciences, Dean of Dual Enrollment and Distance Education and Director of Institutional Research and Reports, Executive Director of Administrative Services, Dean of Students, Dean of Enrollment Services, Dean of the Lubbock Downtown Center, Associate Dean of Information Services, Executive Director of Marketing and Communications, Executive Director of the Lubbock Center, Director of the Plainview Center, and Director of Institutional Effectiveness and Assessment.
+Membership: The Administrative Council is composed of the following administrative officers; the president, (who serves as chairperson), Vice President for Academic Affairs, Vice President for Student Affairs, Vice President for Business Affairs, Vice President for Institutional Advancement, Dean of Arts and Sciences, Dean of Technical Education, Dean of Health Professions, Dean of Nursing Programs, Dean of Dual Credit and Early College Programs, Director of Institutional Effectiveness and Assessment, Executive Director of Administrative Services, Dean of Students, Dean of Enrollment Services, Dean of the Lubbock Downtown Center, Associate Dean of Information Services, Executive Director of Marketing and Communications, Directorr of Human Resources, Executive Director of the Lubbock Career and Technical Center, Director of the Plainview Center.

 III.
 Meetings: The council meets at the call of the President.